TomahnaProject/tomahna-project-wiki/docs/myst4/file-reference/ubi/ares-texture.md

 An `ares::Texture` contains a texture and some relevant parsing information.

-It is unknown what the distinction is between `ares::Texture` and `ares::TextureFrame`; they share the same serialization routine.
+It is unknown what the distinction is between `ares::Texture` and `ares::TextureFrame`; they share the same serialisation routine.

 ## `ares::Texture` structure